Workshop at ECML PKDD 2026

 • Giovanni Maria De Filippis, University of Naples Federico II

-• Luca Romeo, University of Macerata
+• Luca Romeo, Department of Economics and Law, University of Macerata

 • Riccardo Rosati, University of Macerata